jordanb366/awesome-employee-tracker/Docs/PSEUDOCODE.md

 ## Step 6:

-1. Run the functions that will display the information from the database in the terminal, may need to use a class or constructor files organize things more neatly
+1. Run the functions that will display the information from the database in the terminal, and use console.table to render the SQL data tables

 ## Step 7:

-## Step 8:

-## Step 9:

-## Step 10:
+1. Query the SQL database tables from terminal and be able to view, add or update an employee role